VladDaImpaler18/30MinChallenge/README.md

 ## Introduction
 I created a little application for the Ruby Engineer 30 minute challenge.
 Its objective is to fetch data from a third party website and return it's data as JSON to the user.
+This application includes error handling, and tests for the controller and ActiveModel.
+The model does not use the database, so any migrations are unnecessary.

 ## Getting Started
-To get started the database must be loaded by using the rake task `rails db:migrate`.
-Once the schema has been created run the local server with the command `rails s`.
+When in the project directory run the local server with the command `rails s`.

 ## Usage
-While the rails server is active, use the terminal to navigate to the project's working directory and enter the command `curl localhost:3000`
+While the rails server is active, open another terminal and navigate to the project directory and enter the command `curl localhost:3000`